Guaiacwood Essential Oil

-- Chemistry: Guaiacwood is supported by Sesquiterpenes Alcohols (bulnesol, guaiol, 8-epi-α-eudesmol, β-eudesmol) and Oxides/Ethers (β-dihydroagarofuran, 4-epi-cis-dihydroagarofuran)
+- Chemistry: Guaiacwood is comprised of sesquiterpene alcohols (bulnesol, guaiol, 8-epi-α-eudesmol, β-eudesmol) and oxides/ethers (β-dihydroagarofuran, 4-epi-cis-dihydroagarofuran).

-- Perfumery: Used in natural perfuming, incense crafting, soapmaking, and candlemaking.
-It is also a perfume fixative.
+- Perfumery: used in natural perfuming, incense crafting, soapmaking, and candlemaking, also a perfume fixative

 - Circulatory: venous decongestant

-- Lymphatic: helps to decongestant the lymphatic system.
+- Lymphatic: helps to decongest the lymphatic system.

-- Spiritual: Supports the Root Chakra associated with security, survival, basic needs, grounding, and support and the Crown with the higher states of consciousness.
+- Spiritual: supports the Root Chakra associated with security, survival, basic needs, grounding, and support and the Crown Chakra with the higher states of consciousness

 - Longevity: The aroma of Guaiacwood can last up to 400 hours when exposed to air.